 In general, higher ACLs allow for increased harvest when fishery conditions allow, thereby increase net economic benefits.
-Thus, under this notion, the alternatives in Action 3 can be ranked for the commercial sector from a short-term economic perspective with Alternative 1 (No Action) resulting in the highest potential benefits followed by Preferred Sub-Alternative 4b, Alternative 3, Sub-Alternative 4a, and Alternative 2.
-For the recreational sector, the ranking would be the opposite with Alternative 2 resulting in the highest potential benefits followed by Sub-Alternative 4a, Alternative 3, Preferred Sub-Alternative 4b, and Alternative 1 (No Action).
+Thus, under this notion, the alternatives in Action 3 can be ranked for the commercial sector from a short-term economic perspective with Alternative 1 (No Action) resulting in the highest potential benefits followed by Preferred Sub-alternative 4b, Alternative 3, Sub-alternative 4a, and Alternative 2.
+For the recreational sector, the ranking would be the opposite with Alternative 3, Preferred Sub-alternative 4b, and Alternative 1 (No Action).
 In terms of total estimated net economic benefits for the action, the same ranking would apply as stated for the recreational sector.
-In comparison to Alternative 1 (No Action), Preferred Sub-Alternative 4b would increase net economic benefits by \$26,160 in the 2023 fishing year (Table 4.3.2.5)(2021 \$).
+In comparison to Alternative 1 (No Action), Preferred Sub-alternative 4b would increase net economic benefits by \$26,160 in the 2023 fishing year (Table 4.3.2.5) (2021 \$).